 At the B2B Marketing Expo 2019, Secura’s Head of Pre-Sales Anthony Doncaster delivered a crucial seminar on cyber security to keep everyone up to date with the current threat landscape, common cloud data security issues, and the practical steps to take to ensure your cloud is properly protected.

 If you missed it, fear not.
-In this blog post we will recap the expertise and insights he shared and be sure to check out the live recording from the event below.
+In this blog post we will recap the expertise and insights he shared.

 As digital businesses, it has never been more important to protect our data and the data of our customers.
 More and more of our lives and businesses are now online.
 This represents a huge opportunity for criminals to profit from stolen data.
 Did you know, cybercrime damages could reach $6 trillion by 2021.
 This would be more profitable than the global trade of all major illegal drugs combined.
 Online applications and systems are also now more complex and interconnected, meaning there is more potential flaws to exploit for greater gain.

 Recently we’ve seen real-world breaches hit headline news.
 Recent examples of data breaches and misuse include the Facebook / Cambridge Analytica scandal and 90 million user accounts exposed in September 2018.
 And this year, thousands of confidential files were potentially exposed at file sharing service BOX.
 And of course, UBER… no need for further explanation here.

 But most breaches go unreported and sometimes even completely unnoticed.
 Not everyone is as newsworthy as Facebook.
 However, the breaches are no less serious.
 Many breaches are not even the result of direct malicious activity or hacks.
 Many of these data leaks result from incorrect configurations or applications, servers, firewalls and networking.